 The mission of the Center for Black Cultural and Student Affairs (CBCSA) is to create an Afrocentric, holistic learning environment, for academic, social and professional development, and civic engagement for all members of the USC community.
 CBCSA strives to develop an environment that encourages the intellectual, professional, as well as social and cultural growth of Black students entering and completing degree programs.
 The five major areas of focus include: Cultural and Community Awareness; Leadership; Professional Development; Social Enrichment; and Retention.

-This powerful week-long trip takes a group of USC students on an exciting adventure throughout the rural south during Spring Break (March 2016).
-The students take part in group outings to historic sites that played a crucial role in the Civil Rights Movement.
+This powerful week-long trip takes a group of USC students on an exciting adventure throughout the south during Spring Break (March 2017).
+Students take part in group outings to historic sites that played a crucial role in the Civil Rights Movement.
 This trip also provides the students with a unique opportunity to contribute to the community by assisting with a service project.
-Projects in the past have included Habitat for Humanity Montgomery for a family in need.
+Projects in the past have included Habitat for Humanity, School Immersions and with the Equal Justice Initiative.
 Please contact the CBCSA for more information on this great opportunity.

 HBCU Exchange Program

 Somerville Place is a residential community established in 1995 named after John and Vada Somerville, the first black dentist to graduate from USC.
 This community creates an environment where academic success, leadership, self-direction, and personal growth are nurtured by successfully transitioning first-year students into university life.
 This successful transition allows residents to excel academically and emerge as campus leaders.
 Somerville Place also aims to foster an understanding and respect for black culture, while cultivating a sense of family and community.
 Click here for additional information about this special interest community.